jelmersnoeck/jelmersnoeck.github.com/_posts/2016-08-06-experiment.markdown

 ### Experiment

-This is all great when you're writing Ruby applicaitons.
+This is all great when you're writing Ruby applications.
 But, unlike a year and a half ago where I was actually writing Ruby applications, I am not anymore.
 I am currently doing the majority of my work in [Go](https://golang.org/).

 About 4 months ago, I started porting [GitHub's Scientist](https://github.com/github/scientist) to Go.
 The main reason behind this was learn some new concepts and have a little side project.
 I wanted to have some metrics for a test that I ran in a development environment so I put together the initial version of [Experiment](https://github.com/jelmersnoeck/experiment).